apache/spark/docs/configuration.md

     Base directory in which Spark events are logged, if <code>spark.eventLog.enabled</code> is true.
     Within this base directory, Spark creates a sub-directory for each application, and logs the events specific to the application in this directory.
-Users may want to set this to and HDFS directory so that history files can be read by the history server.
+Users may want to set this to a unified location like an HDFS directory so history files can be read by the history server.
   </td>
 </tr>
 </table>